f4z3r/.bootstrap/doc/clamav.md

 > Note: most of the following commands need to be run as root.

-Use `freshclam` to update the database of virus definitions.
+Use `freshclam` (as root) to update the database of virus definitions.
 The database files are stored under `/var/lib/clamav/`.
 Enable the `clamav-freshclam.service` to keep the definitions up to date.

 Start and enable the `clamav-daemon.service` to check for viruses.
 This should only be done after having run `freshclam` at least once.